NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/A/Aeon Stone (Nourishing).md

 After you've invested and worn this transparent stone for a week continuously, you no longer need to eat or drink.
 This time resets if you remove the _aeon stone_ or it's invested by someone else.

-The resonant power allows you to cast [[Spells/Air Bubble|Air Bubble]] as a primal innate spell once per day.
+The resonant power allows you to cast [[Air Bubble|Air Bubble]] as a primal innate spell once per day.

 *Source: Pathfinder GM Core*
 *ORC*